 Keratoacanthomas appear most commonly on sun-exposed areas, the face, forearms, and back of the hands and grow quickly.
-In 1 or 2 months, they can grow into lumps up to 1 inch (about 2.5 centimeters) wide.
+In 1 or 2 months, they typically grow into lumps about 1 inch (about 2.5 centimeters) wide, but sometimes they grow over twice as large.
 They may spontaneously disappear within a few months, often leaving a scar.
-The cause is unknown.

 The cause of keratoacanthomas is unknown.
 Most doctors consider keratoacanthomas to be a form of squamous cell carcinoma, a type of skin cancer.

 To confirm the diagnosis of keratoacanthoma, doctors often do a biopsy, in which a piece of skin is removed and examined under a microscope.
 Sometimes they completely remove the tumor during the biopsy.

 Because keratoacanthomas can be caused by exposure to sun, people can help prevent this cancer by doing the following:

 Avoiding the sun: For example, seeking shade, minimizing outdoor activities between 10 AM and 4 PM (when the sun’s rays are strongest), and avoiding sunbathing and the use of tanning beds

 Wearing protective clothing: For example, long-sleeved shirts, pants, and broad-brimmed hats

 Using sunscreen: At least sun protection factor (SPF) 30 with UVA and UVB protection used as directed and reapplied every 2 hours and after swimming or sweating but not used to prolong sun exposure

 There is no guarantee that a keratoacanthoma will spontaneously disappear, and even when they do disappear, there is often a scar.
 Thus, keratoacanthomas are usually cut out or scraped (curetted) or injected with methotrexate or 5-fluorouracil.